helehex/moplex/README.md

-You can in fact make a number which has an antiox that squares to any real by parameterizing the `Hybrid` type.
+You can even make a number with an antiox that squares to any real by parameterizing the `Hybrid` type.

 This looks like: `HybridInt[-2](0,1)`, which squares to `-2`